Entropy of homeomorphisms on unimodal inverse limit spaces: Introduction

-A {\em folding point} is any point $x$ in the core of $K_s$ such that no neighborhood of $x$ in the core of $K_s$ is homeomorphic to the product of a Cantor set and an arc.
-In \cite{BS} it was shown that $x \in K_s$ is a folding point if and only if for some $p \in \N$ there is a sequence of $p$-points $(x^k)_{k \in \N}$ such that $x^k \to x$ and $L_p(x^k) \to \infty$.
+\begin{df} A {\em folding point} is any point $x$ in the core of $K_s$ such that no neighborhood of $x$ in the core of $K_s$ is homeomorphic to the product of a Cantor set and an arc. \end{df}